ShravaniNK/SQL_Bootcamp/README.md

 Attended a SQL Bootcamp where I gained in depth knowledge about the listed topics and gained hands on experience with assignments.

-## Topics covered with do to exercises:
+## Topics covered with to-do exercises/ daily assgnments:
 PostgreSQL Intro,
 Querying Data,
 Filtering Data,